43ravens/NEMO_Nowcast/docs/development.rst

 The HTML rendering of the docs ends up in :file:`docs/_build/html/`.
 You can open the :file:`index.html` file in that directory tree in your browser to preview the results of the build.

-If you have write access to the `repository`_ on Bitbucket, whenever you push changes to Bitbucket the documentation is automatically re-built and rendered at http://nemo-nowcast.readthedocs.io/en/latest/.
+If you have write access to the `repository`_ on GitHub, whenever you push changes to GitHub the documentation is automatically re-built and rendered at http://nemo-nowcast.readthedocs.io/en/latest/.

 .. _NEMO_NowcastRunningTheUnitTests: